 - If you have both A and B antigens covering your red cells, then you have blood group AB and no A or B antibodies.

 - If you have neither A or B antigens covering your red cells then you have blood group O and both A and B antibodies.

 Besides A and B there is another important antigen on red blood cells, the Rh antigen which is also known as the D-Antigen.

-In white Europeans about 16% of the population will have Rh negative blood types (and 8% will be Rh-positive).
-In the other populations of the world, the frequency of Rh negative types will be much lower; in Africans, only 9 people in 10,000 will be Rh negative, and in the non-African, non-European portion of the world, only 1 person in 10,000 will be Rh negative.
+The number of people who are Rh-positive varies by population.
+Among white Europeans, about 16% of the population will have Rh-negative blood types (and 84% will be Rh-positive).
+In other populations of the world, the frequency of Rh negative types will be much lower; in Africans, only 9 people in 10,000 will be Rh negative, and in the non-African, non-European portion of the world, only 1 person in 10,000 will be Rh negative.

 In the United States, about 15% of the general population is Rh negative; almost 20% of European Americans are Rh negative (because many Americans have western European ancestry), and approximately 5-10% of African Americans are Rh negative (because of the flow of European genes into the African American population).
 Fewer than 1% of Asian and Native Americans are Rh negative.
-More HERE.